 About

-Sława Harasymowicz’s art practice is largely concerned with the possibilities of narrative.
-Her projects are multidisciplinary, often site-responsive and episodic, and she works with drawing, moving image, different photographic and print techniques, writing and sound.
+Sława Harasymowicz is an artist currently based on the East Kent coast.
+Her practice is largely narrative-driven and she works with drawing, moving image, different photographic and print techniques, writing and sound.
+Her projects are often site-responsive, sequential and episodic.

 Contact